All of us are familiar with black pepper. It’s the age-old companion to salt at dinner tables and restaurants across the world.

 When we’re exposed to things like cigarettes, excessive sun, or pollution, our bodies sometimes form things called free radicals.
 These are essentially unruly molecules that can cause damage to our body’s cells.

 One way to combat free radicals is a diet high in antioxidants.
-Black pepper extract is rich in antioxidants and has shown to reduce the presence of free radicals over time.
+Black pepper extract is rich in antioxidants and has shown to reduce the presence of free radicals over time (T and F online).